 Quantifying the health impact of retrofit measures

-Quantifying the health impact of retrofit measures in terms of public finances will enable this to be integrate into policy and shape outcomes that will save the NHS money and reduce the negative health implications of poorly insulation and poorly ventilated homes.
+Quantifying the health impact of retrofit measures in terms of public finances will enable this to be integrated into policy and shape outcomes that will save the NHS money and reduce the negative health implications of poorly insulated and poorly ventilated homes.

 Develop a public awareness campaign